 Further Reading

-There’s also a very full bibliography of books in English by John Breen and Mark Teeuwen, running to three and a half pages.
-Click here to see it.
+There’s a bibliography for acadmics of books in English by John Breen and Mark Teeuwen, running to three and a half pages.
+Click to see it.

-For those looking for something a little shorter, there’s a selected list below.
-For reviews of the books and many others, please see Book Reviews in the Categories section of this blog.
+For those looking for something a little shorter and more accessible, there’s a selected list of books below.
+For reviews of publications about Shinto, please see the Book Reviews listed in the Categories section of this blog.

 Blacker, Carmen, The Catalpa Bow (Allen and Unwin, 1975/ RoutledgeCurzon, 2004) – A study of shamanistic practice in Japan